 Here are the ingredients of FELS NAPTHA: Soap (sodium tallowate*, sodium cocoate* (or) sodium palmate kernelate*, and sodium palmate*), water, talc, coconut acid*, palm acid*, tallow acid*, PEG-6 methyl ether, glycerin, sorbitol, sodium chloride, pentasodium pentetate and/or tetrasodium etidronate, titanium dioxide, fragrance, Acid Orange (CI 20170), Acid yellow 73 (ci43350).

 Many require you to use 1/4 cup (2 oz.) or more of detergent per load.
-It might seem like the container is cheap but if you calculate how much you need to use per load it can be expensive.
-Making your own healthy laundry soap is a great way to keep your family healthy and save some dollars.
+It might seem like the container is cheap but if you calculate how much you need to use per load, it can be expensive.
+If using safe ingredients, making your own healthy laundry soap is a great way to keep your family healthy and save some dollars.